pleb-devs/ai-guides/README.md

 # ai-guides
-Comprehensive list of LLM's coding agents, and AI clients with instructions.
+Comprehensive list of guides for LLM's coding agents, and AI clients with a focus on privacy, open source, and security WITHOUT sacrificing intelligence and cost effectiveness.

 ## Guide structure
 Each guide follows the same consistent sections so you can skim or dive deep: